Classic Ghost Stories Read Online

 Remember, podcasts aren’t free.
 They’re either paid for by the enthusiasm of the podcaster, or advertisers bombard you with messages, or they are supported by some corporation drip feeding you their view of the world.

-Sign up to Classic Ghost Stories Podcast and support our art!
+Subscribe to Classic Ghost Stories Podcast and support our art!
+(Also get exclusive content)

 Classic Ghost Stories Podcast Episodes to Get You Started

 The episodes with the most listens on the Classic Ghost Stories Podcast are the first one:

 The Yellow Wallpaper by Charlotte Perkins-Gilman which can be understood as a woman going mad or a woman haunted by the things in her wallpaper!
 This was the first episode ever recorded.
 I had done some full-length audiobooks in an American accent and though I was a bit nervous about doing more I felt to read it in an English accent wouldn’t be doing the context of the story justice.